microsoft/vscode-docs/docs/copilot/workspace-context.md

 ---
 # Making Copilot Chat an expert in your workspace

 Referencing `@workspace` in Copilot Chat lets you ask questions about your entire codebase.
-Based on the question Copilot intelligently retrieves relevant files and symbols, which it then references in its answer as links and code examples.
+Based on the question, Copilot intelligently retrieves relevant files and symbols, which it then references in its answer as links and code examples.
 Grounded in `@workspace` references, Copilot Chat becomes a domain expert for tasks like:

 - Finding existing code in your codebase:
   - `"@workspace where is database connecting string configured?"` - Explains where and how the database connection is configured